kawhiiiileo/kawhiiiileo.github.io/_pages/about.md

 * **2025.01.20**: 🎉🎉 Two papers have been accepted to **AAAI 2026**!
   - *Compression with Global Guidance: Towards Training-free High-Resolution MLLMs Acceleration*
-  - *Rethinking Token Reduction in MLLMs: Towards a Unified Paradigm for Training-Free Acceleration*
+  - *Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration*
   Congratulations to all collaborators!

 * **2025.01.10**: 🎇🎇 We release our latest work [GlobalCom<sup>2</sup>](https://arxiv.org/abs/2501.05179), a "global-to-local" approach for training-free acceleration of **high-resolution MLLMs**.
 [Code](https://github.com/xuyang-liu16/GlobalCom2) is available!